 There are so many free places to camp in Australia which makes it a great place to explore with a camper van.
 The times we paid for a camp site were when we needed to recharge and if we needed to sleep with the heater running at night.
 Depending on where you are, you can find powered sites for as little as $10/night, but some places were a lot higher – like national parks and ocean front spots.
 Our van came with a discount card for some of the chain parks and we used that a few times for a few dollars off.

 There are a lot of different companies to rent a camper van from in Australia.
 To find the best one for you, just make a quick list of the things that are most important.
-If price is at the top of the list, you may sacrifice a little comfort, but there is a match for all travelers.
+If the price is at the top of the list, you may sacrifice a little comfort, but there is a match for all travelers.

 Great rates on Campervan hire – click this link to use the discovery site to compare different companies and rates.